Downing Stadium: Baseball

 The stadium was also used for some Negro league baseball games in the 1930s; it was the home of the New York Black Yankees in 1938.

 Rugby

 The stadium also played host to the rugby football New Zealand All Blacks several times, in the course of larger tours to Europe.
 They last played a New York Metropolitan selection in October 1972, beating their hosts 41–9.

 Other sports

 In October 1997, Downing played host to a Gaelic football match between Cavan and Kerry; the game was moved to New York in order to commemorate the 1947 All Ireland Final between the same teams played at the Polo Grounds.

+In May 1989, Downing hosted a number of international cricket players from Pakistan and India.
+They played a 40-over exhibition match, the first in a three-game US series which Pakistan won 2-1.

-In May 1990, Downing hosted an unofficial 30-overs a side cricket match between Pakistan and Australia with many regular international cricketers participating from both countries.
+The "North America Cup", as it was known, continued the following May.
+In 1990, Pakistan played Australia, with many regular international cricketers participating from both countries.
 Australia won the match by 5 runs.

 Music

 In 1938, the stadium hosted the Carnival of Swing, one of the first large outdoor jazz festivals.

 In August 1968, the New York Jazz Festival took place at Downing Stadium.
 Performers included Ray Charles, Miles Davis, Dizzy Gillespie, Miriam Makeba, and Mongo Santamaria.

 On August 31, 1968, T.P.
 Productions presented N.Y.
 City Fun Festival at Downing, which included performances by Sam & Dave, Stevie Wonder, Wilson Pickett, B.B.
 King, Arthur Conley, Big Maybelle, and the Mirettes.

 After the triumph of Woodstock the previous year, the three-day New York Pop Festival tried to re-create its success in New York City, opening on Randalls Island on July 17, 1970.
 Unfortunately, the concert was a bust, as half the big name lineup failed to show up (although Jimi Hendrix performed a memorable set).
 What is more, the festival was picketed by several radical groups: some of the protesters demanded that a portion of the ticket sales go to worthy causes (even threatening the box office), while others wanted everyone to get in free.
 (This was partially accomplished when thousands of concert-goers literally crashed through the gates.)

 Once the stadium stopped being a major sports venue, Downing was used largely for concerts, serving as a venue for rock concerts such as Lollapalooza in 1994, Pearl Jam in 1996, and the Tibetan Freedom Concert in 1997.